mohdsalman86/adobe-edge-xml-arabic/README.md

-## Example / Load and display XML content in Adobe Edge + Arabic Text as well / MS/ Demmahom.info
+## Example to load and display XML content in Adobe Edge + Arabic Text as well / Demmahom.info

 This contains a Example for basic symbols interactivity to show you how to load and display XML content in Adobe Edge.

 ## Code Example / Event > creationComplete

-var i = 1;

 var message;